 1. Mandatory Reporting (Section 111 Reporting):

-Employers and insurers are required to report certain workers’ compensation claims to Medicare using the Section 111 reporting process.
+Its required to report certain workers’ compensation claims to Medicare using the Section 111 reporting process.
 This ensures that Medicare is aware of situations where it might have a secondary payer role.

 2. Conditional Payments: